sweet delights

 We start w/ grating the lemon zest & squeezing the lemon juice.

-The rhubarb doesn’t need any peeling, but only cleaning under water.
+The rhubarb doesn’t need any peeling, but only cleaning with water.
 Discard the wooden ends & chop it finely.

 Finally combine everything w/ your flour mix!